blab/ncov-19B/narratives/ncov-19B_resurgence.md

 # [Recent 19B are present across the globe](https://nextstrain.org/groups/blab/ncov/19B?c=country&d=tree,map&dmin=2020-11-01&label=clade:19B&p=grid&legend=open)

 <!-- This is the left-side text -->
-Here we show all available sequences in clade 19B sampled from November 2020 onward.
+Here we show all available sequences in clade 19B sampled from November 2020 through early February 2021.
 These sequences were collected from across the globe in North America, South America, Europe, Africa, and the Middle East.
 This suggests that transmission of this clade is ongoing in multiple locations.